dwt/home-servers/Readme.md

   - Press off switch 5 seconds for hard shutdown
 - [Labists Black Case for Raspberry Pi 4 Model B](https://labists.com/products/raspberry-pi-4-case-kit)

-## Open Questions
+## TODO

-- [ ] Tease apart config for the raspi at home and in car
 - [ ] What about auto updates?
-- [ ] How do I get my local machine to build for the raspi to speed up deployments?
+- [ ] What about auto garbage collecting the store?
-- [ ] How describe disk partitions in nix?
+- [ ] How to describe disk partitions in nix?
-- [ ] What is the state of the metal enclosed pi 4?
-How do I get it to nixos?
+- [ ] How to get contact syncing to work via the pi